Assiniboine

 - Architectural Styles

-- Traditional architectural styles include the use of tipis and earth lodges, reflecting adaptation to the Plains environment.
+- Traditional architectural styles include the use of tipis, reflecting a deep understanding of the Plains environment.

 - Scientific Contributions